binchensun/fasr-webpage/content/authors/swhite/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Team Member
 ---

-Dr. Tim Bastian is an Astronomer at the National Radio Astronomy Observatory.
+Dr. Stephen M. White is a Senior Research Radio Astronomer at the Air Force Research Laboratory.